Planning a trip with your horses requires immense planning and proper execution. When you start to plan any trip, you must consider several things.

 This is because horses tend to lose water and electrolytes during preparation, particularly in blistering environments.

-Given that your horse's pressure, pulse, or breathing is raised for a lengthy period, it might have a respiratory sickness or be ill-suited for movement.
+If your horse's pressure, pulse, or breathing is raised for a prolonged period, it might have a respiratory sickness or be ill-suited for movement.

-A short workout regime works perfectly and generally facilitates the horses to stay fit and healthy for a long journey.
+A short workout regimen works perfectly and helps the horses stay fit and healthy for a long journey.

-Your horse will not be familiar with the trailer stall's interior, and it will be a new space altogether for it.
+Your horse will not be familiar with the interior of the trailer stall, and it will be a new space altogether.

 In addition, with the hot environment, unfamiliar sounds, and excessive sweating of the horse, your horse will be agitated.
 In the hot weather, the horse is likely to get dehydrated.

-Getting dehydrated is a hazardous condition during the journey; therefore, it's essential to attend to this situation immediately.
+Dehydration is a hazardous condition during the journey; therefore, it's essential to address this situation immediately.
 If left untreated, it can result in colic, severe conditions, and death.

 In most cases, horses might be reluctant to drink on the way.
-But, for the initial few hours, beginning the outing with a very much hydrated horse is fundamental.
+But, beginning the outing with a very well-hydrated horse is fundamental for the initial few hours.

 It's wise to begin a hydration program beforehand.
 It will not be good to see your horse suffer due to dehydration.
-To prevent anything unfortunate, keep the horse well hydrated at least a week before the trip.
+Keep the horse well hydrated at least a week before the trip to prevent any unfortunate events.

-Also, starting a hydration program well before the actual event is a trick runners use when preparing for a marathon.
+Also, runners use the trick of starting a hydration program well before the actual event when preparing for a marathon.

-Hydrating days or even weeks before the trip is also beneficial to prevent anything misfortune from happening.
-Also, this will help in maintaining the electrolyte level.
+Hydrating days or even weeks before the trip is also beneficial to prevent misfortune and help maintain the electrolyte level.

 You must be aware of additives and supplements available for horses.
 You can add them to their food to increase their water intake.